 Chippewa Falls: Lakes and Leinie's

-Can’t Miss: The Al. Ringling Theater, glistening once again like the gilded jewel it was when it first opened in 1915, thanks to a multi-million-dollar restoration.
-Stay at the Ringling House B&B, original home of one of the Ringling brothers.
+Can’t Miss: Baraboo was the winter quarters for the stupendous Ringling Bros.
+Circus, and to celebrate the history, visit Circus World.
+See spectacular circus shows the kids will love and marvel at the colossal collection of restored antique circus wagons.
+Downtown, the Al Ringling Theater glistens like the gilded jewel it was when it first opened in 1915, thanks to a multi-million-dollar restoration.
+Stay at the Ringling House B&B, the original home of one of the Ringling brothers.

 Princeton: Treasures To Be Found